oracle-quickstart/oci-fortinet/use-cases/drg-ha-use-case/README.md

 ## Need Fixes

 Below fixes are needed:
-- Validate cloud-init part to support initial configuration on Firewall VMs.
+- Validate cloud-init part to support initial configuration on Firewall VMs even though this terraform code has that capabilities.

 ## Feedback